 Above: A reformed ex-offender proudly displays a metallic gate, one of his items done in his village.
 He is now able to provide for his family.

-Above: His Grace Most Rev. Archbishop Peter Kairu pays a visit to the prisoners at King’ong’o annually around Christmas Time.
+Above: His Grace Most Rev. Archbishop Peter Kairo pays a visit to the prisoners at King’ong’o annually around Christmas Time.